Close-up of green algae with bubbles and foam texture on water surface, natural biofilm detail

 All About Algae

-Algae is an informal term for a large, diverse group of photosynthetic organisms that are not necessarily closely related, thus polyphyletic.
+Algae is an informal term for a large, diverse group of photosynthetic organisms that are not necessarily closely related, making them polyphyletic.

-Microscopic algae in great quantities farm the familiar layer on ponds and ditches.
-Most other forms of algae are found in streams, on rocks and moist places.
+Microscopic algae in large quantities form the familiar layer on ponds and ditches.
+Most other forms of algae are found in streams, on rocks, and in moist environments.

-• Algae such as the microscopic oscillatory, live in and on the soil.
+Algae such as microscopic oscillatory species live in and on the soil.

-• Likens consist of algae living in union with fungi.
+• Lichens consist of algae living in union with fungi

-Indeed, some algae appear to have a closer evolutionary relationship with the protozoa or fungi than they do with other algae.
+In some cases, algae appear to have a closer evolutionary relationship with protozoa or fungi than with other algae.

 Growing and Dealing with Algae